The Singles Network Ministries

 Recently someone asked me what the hardest part of ministry to single adults.
 Is it the long hours, lack of church support, or resources?
 Is it the lack of understanding of what singles ministry is about?
 Or is it the singles themselves?
 While all of these parts are hard at times, the most difficult is knowing singles adults make up 54% of the population, and yet you don’t see this number in the church.
 And of what do you find in the church, especially over the age of 35, is primarily women.
 The enemy continues to attack this area of our demographic.
 While most churches focus on the traditional family, this family starts with two single people.
 And what better way to destroy the potential of two single people than to destroy the male?

-I have also seen volunteers working full-time trying to lead a singles ministry only to become burned out.
+I have also seen volunteers working full-time trying to lead a singles ministry, only to become burned out.
 There are only so many hours in the day.
 While the passion for leading can help, leaders quickly get worn out.
 They must have the proper support, resources, and other leaders to succeed.

 So how can we get more support from our churches and pastors?
 By being clever, patient, and praying for God to open opportunities.
 It is essential that you build relationships with those who lead your church.
-They need to see first-hand what a single looks like including their needs.
+They need to see first-hand what a single looks like, including their needs.
 They need time to realize this vast untapped resource in their church and community.
 So instead of whining to your pastor about what they are not doing for singles, offer support for what your church is focused on right now.
 As time passes, your leaders will see you as an asset, opening the door to conversations on how to reach singles.
 Continue in prayer so that your leaders become aware of this incredible demographic and what your part needs to be.

 5. The singles themselves: Yes, one of the most challenging parts of singles ministry is ministering to the singles themselves.
 Their needs vary widely depending on their age and life stage.
 A few years ago, one of my friends, a pastor, said the ministry would be great if it weren’t for the people.
 Ministering to people is hard.
 They wear you out so quickly.

 While I love to share the gospel with all people, my heart continues to reach out to singles.
 Because I am single myself, I know first-hand our struggles, feeling forgotten by our church and even sometimes by God.
-This can quickly translate into overly needy, a complainer who lacks commitment, and a church hopper.
+This can quickly translate into being overly needy, a complainer who lacks commitment, and a church hopper.
 As a result, singles can become such a problem that no one wants to minister to us, including me, at times.

 6. Holidays and weddings: While this may not be the hardest for everyone, it has been one of the hardest for me.
 When I was in my twenties and thirties, it felt like I was invited to a wedding every month.
 I have been to 29 weddings.
 While I wanted to be happy for those couples, I often cried into a bucket of ice cream to escape my pain and disappointment.
 I wanted to be married, and it wasn’t happening.
 Many singles (of all ages) struggle with this desire.
 Why is God not answering their prayer about marriage?
 What is wrong with them?
 Why does God let Suzy Q or Bob get married and ignore them?
-I try to comfort and remind them we are in a broken world, and the ratio of Christian men to women is low.
+I try to comfort and remind them that we are in a broken world, and the ratio of Christian men to women is low.
 That perhaps God wants them to stay single.
 Well, you can imagine that hits a sour note.
 I get it, and I know it’s hard; however, God can use us mighty ways, even if we never get married.
 One of the reasons I co-wrote my latest Bible study, Intentional Relationships, was to address this area.
-While marriage may not be the path for some singles, singles themselves could be the issue.
+While marriage may not be the path for some singles, the issue may be the singles themselves.
 The study is one solution to help them figure this out.

 7. The enemy: The enemy not only wants to destroy the single adult (John 10:10), to steal, kill and destroy them, but also to destroy their relationships, future marriages, and their work in the Lord.
 He wants singles to feel defeated and discouraged and to quit church.
 To not truly know who they are in the Lord.